DarkWingD/NumericSequenceCalculator/README.md

 Here is my solution to the Numeric Sequence Calculator task.

-I have created an MVC web app, that includes unit tests, automated UI tests and this readme file.
+I have created an MVC web app that includes unit tests, automated UI tests and this readme file.
 As you have discovered I have also saved the project to this github repository.

 This is the first time I have done unit testing or automated UI testing in a long time.
-I tried Selenium but found it a little frustraiting, so then I tried WatIn and found it really simple and well integrated into the dom.
-I wasn't sure how to distinguish UI tests against unit tests as far as naming goes, so I put UI infront of the UI tests.
+I tried Selenium but found it a little frustrating, so then I tried WatIn and found it really simple and well integrated into the dom.
+I wasn't sure how to distinguish UI tests against unit tests as far as naming goes, so I put UI in front of the UI test names.

 Hopefully the project will be easy enough to run.
 I used VS 2015 with nuget packages.